 Generalized paralysis affects larger areas or multiple parts of the body, while localized paralysis affects only a small part of the body, such as feet, hand, face, etc. based on the location, different paralysis may include:

-- Monoplegia: This condition affects only one area, like one leg or one arm.
+- Monoplegia: This condition affects only one area, such as one leg or one arm.

 - Hemiplegia: This condition affects one arm and one leg on a similar side of the body.